 famous OR infamous?

-These adjectives have rather different meanings, and different pronunciations.
+These two adjectives have rather different meanings, and different pronunciations.
 In simple terms, the difference is:

 If somebody is famous, then many people know about that person.
 Here are some famous people.
 You probably know all or most of them:

 - William Shakespeare

 - Adolf Hitler

 - Elvis Presley

 Notice that famous people can be good or bad.
 Famous does not "judge" people.
 It is just a statement that somebody is well-known.